arthurrump/arthurrump.com/content/posts/20190427-fallback-styling-for-embedded-tweets.md

 }
 ```

 Restricting the selector to only elements of type `blockquote` makes sure to only apply the styling in case the script has not loaded.
-The script will replace the blockquote with an `iframe` containing Twitter's own layout and I don't want to mess that up.
-Then the Twitter bird is added as a background image in the upper right corner and the text is padded to make sure it doesn't flow over the logo.
-The `border` and `border-radius` properties match the values the script would also set.
+The script will replace the blockquote with an `iframe` containing Twitter's widget and I don't want to mess that up.
+The Twitter bird is added as a background image in the upper right corner and the text is padded to make sure it doesn't flow over the logo.
+The `border` and `border-radius` properties match the values the script would set.

 Since I'm already using [Ionicons](https://ionicons.com/) on this site, I just linked to the logo provided by Ionicons (with a little modification to set the color), but if you want a pure CSS solution, you can of course embed the SVG directly: